The ultimate first-time home buyer’s guide

 Source

 A “qualifying home” is one located in Canada and registered in the claimant’s name (or their spouse’s).
-It can be of many types, including single-family houses, mobile homes, condos, and more.
+It can be of many types, including single-family homes, mobile homes, condos, and more.

 Provincial and municipal programs